JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 I need to update my AI code.
 The code for exploring the last known location is not working as I expect it to.

 I see the points get plotted on the map, but the AI does not explore each point.
 I would like them to do so.
 THey currently remaining stationary and spin around in a 360-degree circle.

+# Footsteps
+If the user toggles on sound for the game from the Main Menu, I want a footstep sound to play when they walk.
+The AI should also have footstep sounds.
+The asset is found in /public/sounds/footstep.mp3.
+This file is less than a second long and should loop as needed.